 - miriam sentler

 (Germany, 1994) is a visual artist based in the Netherlands.
 In 2016, she graduated from the Academy of Fine Arts in Maastricht with a bachelor’s degree in Fine Arts.
-Currently, she lives in London, where she follows a short course in Visual Anthropology at Goldsmiths, University of Arts London.
+Currently, she is pursuing a Master Degree in Artistic Research at the University of Amsterdam (NL).